 What about that Japanese single “Oh Darling / Here Comes The Sun” (6/5/70)?
 Yeah, OK.
 Never mind.

 45: “Let It Be / You Know My Name (Look Up The Number)” (3/6/70) (Ooooh look!
 One more picture sleeve!):

 “Let It Be” and “Get Back” were both available as 45’s.
 Yes, I know.
 They are different edits/mixes, but they are still the identical takes/recordings featured on the singles!
 They are the same songs!

 There you have it.
-I’m sure I will be adding to this blog, so, keep an eye out for additional sarcasm, terrible punctuation, run-on sentences, spelling and grammatical errors from me.
+I’m sure I will be adding to this blog, so, keep an eye out for additional sarcasm, yelling in caps, terrible punctuation, run-on sentences, spelling and grammatical errors from me.
+Have a nice day.